March 29th 2018

-This competition saw the biggest changes whereby the maximum number of images a member can enter has been increased from 6 to 10.
+The maximum number of images a member can enter is 10.
 Furthermore it had been decided to introduce exactly the same sections as apply to the Annual Print Competition.
 So that there are now 6 sections and members can enter a maximum of 4 images in any section with an overall entry total of 10 images.

 File naming information is on the entry form.